 Other than these few limitations, it can be great value if you maximise the 5 stopovers, 2 transits and 2 open jaws – if you do you can potentially visit up to 9 cities with much lower miles than required with Qantas Frequent Flyer.

 Asia Miles does impose fuel surcharges and taxes on their awards, so the usual tactics to minimise these would apply – these include avoiding high tax departure cities such as London or Frankfurt, and airlines like British Airways.

 Taxes and fees should be comparable to if you used Qantas Points for the same flights.

 These have to be redeemed over the phone with Asia Miles, and – big caveat – I am yet to redeem for one, so don’t have any personal experience to share with booking.
 Yet.

-That said, on paper these seem like excellent value for holders of points balances that can be transferred to Asia Miles, and who wish to travel on a lengthy around the world itinerary in Business Class.
+That said, on paper these seem like excellent value for holders of points balances that can be transferred to Asia Miles, and who wish to travel on a lengthy around the world itinerary in Business or First Class.